WladimirW/netnei/tutorial/step_0/README.md

         'Ocp-Apim-Subscription-Key': key }
 ```

-The code simply imports the requests and logging modules, so that we can do make web requests to several servers and also use the log functions instead of only printing to console.
+The code simply imports the requests and logging modules, so that we can make web requests to several servers and also use the log functions instead of only printing to console.
 It also adds a few variables for later use.
 Change the key variable and set it to one of your personal keys (you can find them [here](https://azure.microsoft.com/en-us/try/cognitive-services/)).
 Also make sure, AzureURL uses your Azure endpoint (**compare to the v2 endpoint**).
 Change it, if you need to.
 The 'mode' variable refers to the mode in which to access the images.
 For now it stays in its default mode.
 Later we add the functionality to upload local images to the Azure Cloud.
 'imageBaseURL' stores the base URL to access our example images in the github repository. 'headersURL' stores the headers for the request.